mobxjs/serializr/README.md

 -   `serializer` **[function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)** function that takes a model value and turns it into a json value
 -   `deserializer` **[function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)** function that takes a json value and turns it into a model value.
 It also takes context argument, which can allow you to deserialize based on the context of other parameters.
+-   `additionalArgs` **AdditionalPropArgs** optional object that contains beforeDeserialize and/or afterDeserialize handlers

 **Examples**